-- For flood estimation, use methods in accordance with the most recent publication of Australian Rainfall and Runoff (Ball et al. 2019), for rainfall-runoff modelling use methods as outlined by Vaize et al. (2012), and for the modelling of water and salt balances related to mine water management reference should be made to the water accounting framework (Minerals Council of Australia 2022).
-Consider the relevance of regional information (see Nathan and McMahon 2017). - Describe all potential impacts of the proposed project on surface waters.
-Include a clear description of the impact to the resource and the likelihood and consequences of the impact.
-Consider: - impacts on streamflow under the full range of flow conditions, focusing on metrics that are most relevant to ecologically important flow components (e.g., the timing, frequency and variability of zero- and lowflow days, low flows exceeded 90% of the time, flow pulses related to ecological processes such as spawning and migration) as well as those relevant to water supply reliability. - impacts associated with surface water diversions. - impacts to water quality, including consideration of mixing zones if applicable.
-Mixing zones are areas downstream of discharges where water quality objectives do not apply. - the quality, quantity and ecotoxicological effects of operational and emergency discharges of water (including saline water) at different flows, and the likely impacts on water resources and water-dependent assets. - landscape modifications such as subsidence, voids, post-rehabilitation landform collapses and on-site earthworks (including disturbance of acid-forming or sodic soils, roadway and pipeline networks), and describe how these could affect surface water flow, surface water quality, erosion and sedimentation within and downstream of the project area. - Identify processes to determine surface water quality guidelines and quantity thresholds which incorporate seasonal variation but provide early indication of potential impacts to assets.
+- For flood estimation, use methods in accordance with the most recent publication of Australian rainfall and runoff (Ball et al. 2019); for rainfall-runoff modelling, use methods as outlined by Vaze et al. (2012); and for the modelling of water and salt balances related to mine water management, refer to the water accounting framework (Minerals Council of Australia 2022).
+Consider the relevance of regional information (see Nathan and McMahon 2017).
+It is expected that flood risks are assessed for annual exceedance probabilities of at least 1% (i.e., 1 in 100); however, in many instances it may be necessary to estimate floods with rarer annual exceedance probabilities, such as 0.1% (i.e., 1 in 1,000), or events which have a negligible chance of being exceeded (the probable maximum flood). - Describe all potential impacts of the proposed project on surface waters.
+Include a clear description of the impact on the resource and the likelihood and consequences of the impact.
+Consider: - impacts on streamflow under the full range of flow conditions, focusing on metrics that are most relevant to ecologically important flow components (e.g., the timing, frequency and variability of zero- and lowflow days, low flows exceeded 90% of the time, flow pulses related to ecological processes such as spawning and migration) as well as those relevant to water supply reliability - impacts associated with surface water diversions - impacts on water quality, including consideration of mixing zones (i.e., areas downstream of discharges where water quality objectives do not apply) if applicable - the quality, quantity and ecotoxicological effects of operational and emergency discharges of water (including saline water) at different flows, and the likely impacts on water resources and water-dependent assets - landscape modifications such as subsidence, voids, post-rehabilitation landform collapses and on-site earthworks (including disturbance of acid-forming or sodic soils, roadway and pipeline networks), and describe how these could affect surface water flow, surface water quality, erosion and sedimentation within and downstream of the project area. - Identify processes to determine surface water quality guidelines and quantity thresholds which incorporate seasonal variation but provide early indication of potential impacts on assets.

-- Assess the risks of flooding (including channel form and stability, water level, depth, extent, velocity, shear stress and stream power), and its impacts to water-dependent assets, project infrastructure and the final project landform. - Identify and evaluate the quality (including uncertainty) and other aspects of streamflow and other hydrological data, such as proximity to rainfall stations and stream gauges, duration of data records and whether missing data have been patched. - Develop and describe a plan for ongoing ecotoxicological monitoring, including direct toxicity assessment of discharges to surface waters where appropriate.
+- Assess the risks of flooding (including channel form and stability, water level, depth, extent, velocity, shear stress and stream power) and the impacts of flooding on water-dependent assets, project infrastructure and the final project landform. - Identify and evaluate the quality (including uncertainty) and other aspects of streamflow and other hydrological data, such as proximity to rainfall stations and stream gauges, duration of data records, and whether missing data have been patched. - Develop and describe a plan for ongoing ecotoxicological monitoring, including direct toxicity assessment of discharges to surface waters where appropriate.